edalorzo/fundamental-programming/README.rst

 Quoting Google `Guava's article <https://github.com/google/guava/wiki/UsingAndAvoidingNullExplained#whats-the-point>`_ about the use of optional objects:

  Besides the increase in readability that comes from giving null a name, the biggest advantage of Optional is its idiot-proof-ness.
-It forces you to actively think about the absent case if you want your program to compile at all, since you have to actively unwrap the Optional and address that case.
+It forces you to actively think about the absent case if you want your program to compile at all since you have to actively unwrap the Optional and address that case.

 Beware, though, that using Optional objects improperly is also very easy.
 The following articles might help you avoid common pitfalls: